lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session05_say.md

 + Close the "i" information and look over the values - how do they strike you?
 Do they line up with how you think things are in your team?
 In particular, notice ___________________________________________

-### 7. Orient yourself to the Main Page of the sim UI (same information and buttons at top; 3 sections with blue headers - one showing the module and team data selected in its header; the others headed Outputs and Experiments).
-+ Log out of the sim UI.

-### 8. Expand the Experiments section and read the "i" information for the Team Data Table.
-+ Open the section by clicking on the white down arrow in the right corner of the blue bar.

-+ Click on the "i" in the red circle next to Team Data and read the “i” information for the Team Data table.

-+ What types of decisions does the team make that affect these variables?

-+ How do the values in this table strike you?
-Do they line up with how you think things really are?

 ### 9. Find the Team Data Table variables in the system diagram at the left.
 + True Missed Appointments %